haysconun/blastospim-processing-pipeline-Jupyter/README.md

 If the user is unable to launch Jupyter lab to run on a machine with GPU(s), the user should consult our other documentation (ADD LINK HERE) for how to train neural networks via SLURM script (using sbatch).

 TODO: python version of code for fine-tuning

+TODO: might be easier to offer set up via conda -- Cellpose docu suggests it is easier to enforce right CUDA version, etc.

 ## Download sample data and models for training.